 Introduction

-For the longest time, cross-border payments haven't been the smoothest to sail through.
-Businesses often have to face challenges like:
+For the longest time, cross-border payments haven’t been the smoothest to sail through.
+Businesses often have to face challenges like high transaction costs, fluctuating exchange rates, slow settlements, and confusing compliance requirements.

-But with the increase in the adoption of artificial intelligence (AI) there have been positive changes in the international money movement experience.
-AI can now help detect fraud, help comply with global rules, all while taking care of the complexities in the background.
+But with the increase in the adoption of artificial intelligence (AI), there have been positive changes in the international money movement experience.
+AI can now help detect fraud, comply with global rules, and take care of the complexities in the background.

 In this guide, we'll see how AI works in cross-border payments, the benefits it brings, real-life uses, and what the future might look like.